den-oss/gantt-test/README.md

 # How it works?
 On `/client` page communication with server is done with help of sockets.
 On server each gantt app instance will be run on separate worker process.
-Running client js code on server-side itself is done with help of `jsdom` lib which simulates the browser.
+Running client js code on server-side itself is done with help of `jsdom` lib which simulates browser's DOM.
 If code is not working with DOM, this approach will not regress the performance (running time on Nodejs is nearly equal to one on browser).
-We can't get rid of `jsdom` completely because ........
+We can't get rid of `jsdom` completely because app uses jQuery.

 ## Project structure
 - app.js  *Entry point.
 Runs Express server and socker-io server*